Seaford Town F.C.: History

 Seaford Town was first founded in 1888 as Seaford F.C. allegedly succeeding the first competitive Seaford club, the Seaford Rovers FC. who were founded around 1882.
 In 1910 Seaford FC won the Sussex Junior Cup.
-Like all Sussex clubs they didn't play any games during The first world war and part of their pitch was dug up to grow food.
+Like all other Sussex clubs they didn't play any games during the First World War, and part of their pitch was dug up to grow food.

 After the Great War, Seaford FC played in the Mid Sussex League and won the Montgomery Cup in 1936 and 1939, but again the club had to stop playing games due to world war 2.

 After the Second World War, they were among the founding members of the Sussex County League Division Two in 1952.

 They won promotion to Division One in the 1963–64 season and were an ever-present in the top division until being relegated in 1971.
 During that period they achieved their highest ever league position – 4th place in 1965–66.

 The club left the County League in 1978 but rejoined as of the founder members of the new Division Three in 1983.
 Seaford Town won Division Three in 1985–86 and followed up this success with winning the Division Two title in 1988–89 earning promotion back to the top flight.
 This spell in Division One only lasted two seasons before they were relegated back in 1991 after finishing 17th.
 Further relegations followed in 1992–93 and in 1996–97 which saw the club leaving the Sussex County League altogether.